OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 ## Changelog

-> Note: This changelog only includes the changes for the prerelease versions of Teams Toolkit.
+> Note: This changelog only includes the changes for the pre-release versions of Teams Toolkit.
 For the changelog of stable versions, please refer to the [Teams Toolkit Changelog](https://github.com/OfficeDev/TeamsFx/blob/dev/packages/vscode-extension/CHANGELOG.md).

 ### March 19, 2024